 Meditation explained in 60 seconds (actually, it's closer to 40).

 When it comes to meditation and mindfulness, there is much more.
 Luckily we have been doing this for over a decade, and we have additional posts/articles/guides/courses that will help you on your journey.
-We list a few below.
+You can find an index of blog posts and other published articles here.

 > on facebook